Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 Prescription Stimulants (Amphetamines)

-Stimulants may be prescribed for the treatment of conditions such as attention-deficit/ hyperactivity disorder (ADHD) or narcolepsy.1 These medications are safe when taken exactly as directed by your doctor.
-However, many people misuse prescription stimulants like Adderall to increase academic performance, stay awake, enhance the high of another substance, or for its euphoric effects.2 For these reasons, prescription stimulants are commonly found in places like college campuses.
+Stimulants may be prescribed for the treatment of conditions such as attention-deficit/ hyperactivity disorder (ADHD) or narcolepsy.
+These medications are safe when taken exactly as directed by your doctor.
+However, many people misuse prescription stimulants like Adderall to increase academic performance, stay awake, enhance the high of another substance or for its euphoric effects.2 For these reasons, prescription stimulants are commonly abused on college campuses.

 The following list of stimulants includes those prescribed as medications for diagnoses such as ADHD and narcolepsy:3